thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/check-relation-tutorial.md

 ---
 The purpose of this tutorial is to show how the **Check Relation** node can be used to check the relation between Entities.

-However, there are different ways to check the relationship, for example, the relationship can be checked using the **Switch** node that routes incoming Message to one or multiple output chains.

-For more information about how to use the **Switch** node, please check the link to **The article of Switch Node** in the  [**See Also**](/docs/user-guide/rule-engine-2-0/tutorials/check-relation-tutorial/#see-also) section.

 * TOC
 {:toc}